cartoon event stall with multiple upselling ideas located in the centre of the page like a brain storm

 Event Food Upselling Ideas That Actually Work

-This guide explains how to increase average order value using upselling methods that work in fast paced event environments.
-Every idea is designed to be quick, clear and easy to implement without changing your core menu or adding operational complexity.
+In this guide, you will learn how to increase average order value using upselling methods that work in fast-paced event environments.
+Every idea is designed to be quick, clear, and easy to implement without changing your core menu or adding unnecessary operational complexity.

 Why Upselling Matters More Than Volume at Events

 Upselling works differently.
-Instead of serving more people, you make each sale slightly more valuable.
+Instead of trying to serve more people, you make each sale slightly more valuable.

 • Serving 300 customers at £5 each generates £1,500